LukeShortCloud/rootpages/markdown/packages.md

 Required:

 * build()
     * For building the software, PKGBUILD will need to move into the directory that the XZ tarball was extracted to.
 This is automatically generated as the "srcdir" variable.
-In most situations this should be the package name and version seperated by a dash.
+In most situations this should be the package name and version separated by a dash.
 ```
 $ cd "${srcdir}"
 ```